ibm-cloud-docs/solution-tutorials/vpc-transit2.md

 Dallas 3|10.1.0.0/16|10.1.0.196
 Dallas 3|10.2.0.0/16|10.2.0.196

-These routes are also going to correct the transit <--> spoke cross zone asymmetric routing problem.
+These routes are also going to correct a similar transit <--> spoke cross zone asymmetric routing problem.
 Consider transit worker 10.1.0.4 -> spoke worker 10.2.1.4.
 Traffic from transit worker in zone 1 will choose the firewall-router in the zone 1 (same zone).
 On the return trip instead of firewall-router in zone 2 (same zone) now firewall-router in zone 1 will be used.

 1. Apply the all_firewall_asym layer:
    ```sh